nopnop2002/esp-idf-qr-code-generator/README.md

 QR Code generator for esp-idf.
 You can generate any QR code.

-I used [this](https://github.com/nayuki/QR-Code-generator) as components.
-It's GREAT WORK.
+This project use [this](https://github.com/nayuki/QR-Code-generator) as components.
+It's a GREAT job.

 # Installation overview
 1. In this project directory, create a components directory.